kssh18/Git-practise/README.md

 8. Inspect and compare

-   - `git log` shows commit history for current active branch
+   - `git log` shows commit history for current active branch.

    - `git show [SHA]` shows any object in git in human redable format